stebl/ikoschat/README.md

 # dev notes
-had to do a weird bootstrapping process to get sails to work without creating a custom docker image (sails prefers a global install)
+had to do a weird bootstrapping process to get sails to work without creating a custom docker image (sails prefers a global install).

-chose not to setup git due to short nature of project.

 opted to test first w/ sails socket io - it provides some extra magic that vanilla socket io does not,